pesarkhobeee/TabChi/README.md

 Don't settle for a dull new tab page.
 Install TabChi now and transform your browsing experience with a visually stunning, custom-tailored dashboard that's distinctly yours.

 ## Development

+Here we are following this rules:
+* I am a newbie in frontend technologies and I like to keep this newbie friendly, so [KISS](https://en.wikipedia.org/wiki/KISS_principle) it :D
+* Using only Jquery and keeping it like the old web of the 90s and 00s :)
+* Enjoy what you are doing and don't think about people opinions ;)

 To develop and test this plugin on Google Chrome please clone this repository on your machine and copy manifest.json from chrome folder to the root folder:
 ```